iotaledger/goshimmer/documentation/docs/tutorials/static_identity.md

 base58:BZx5tDLymckUV5wiswXJtajgQrBEzTBBRR4uGfr1YNGS
 ```

-You can now copy one of that strings (together with the encoding type prefix) and paste it into the GoShimmer `config.json` under the `autopeering` section:
+You can now copy one of that strings (together with the encoding type prefix) and paste it into the GoShimmer `config.json` under the `autoPeering` section:

 ```
-"autopeering": {
+"autoPeering": {
     "entryNodes": [
       "2PV5487xMw5rasGBXXWeqSi4hLz7r19YBt8Y1TGAsQbj@ressims.iota.cafe:15626"
     ],